-The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through October 7 of both years.
-These are daily readings as opposed to the charts in Section 3, which are the changes in the various types of crashes over two-week periods.
+The chart above gives the percent fatality reduction for each day in 2020 compared to the identical days in 2019 from April 1 through November 3 of both years.
+These are daily readings as opposed to the charts in Section 3 that are the changes in the various types of crashes over two-week periods.
 This chart, as well as the one on the following page, are also reporting actual fatalities as opposed to fatal crashes, which are what is reported in the charts in Section 3.

-Rather than starting on January 3, 2020 (as is true of the graph in the next section), this chart starts in April 1, 2020.
+Rather than starting on January 3, 2020 (like the graph in the next section), the chart above starts in April 1, 2020.
 The numbers on the X-axis here are the number of days after April 1, 2020.
-The exact readings for October 7 are: 708 fatalities in 2019; and 678 fatalities in 2020; a reduction of 4.2% as of that date.
-Unfortunately, the general trend of this metric had been down from above 10% in June 7-11, 2020, which was the high on the chart (Days 69-71).
-This trend seems to have been reversed on about September 20th, and since then there have been a number of reductions in the 4.0-4.5 range.
-We hope that this upward reduction trend continues.
+The exact readings for November 3 are: 792 fatalities in 2019; and 743 fatalities in 2020; a reduction of 6.2% as of that date.
+The general trend of this metric had been down from above 10% in June 7-11, 2020, the high on the chart (Days 69-71).
+This down-trend seems to have been reversed on about September 20th, and since then there have been a number of reductions in the 6-7% range.
+We hope that this upward reduction trend continues for the rest of the year.

 See the next section for a review of the same metric. but from the beginning of the year until May 26, 2020.
-It is quite interesting how fatalities were increasing dramatically prior to the COVID period (which started March 10, 2020), and was reversed over the next few weeks by the overall reduction in traffic.
-According to the chart above, that reversal lasted until it was again reversed after June 7-11.
+It is quite interesting how fatalities were increasing dramatically prior to the COVID period (which started March 10, 2020), but this was reversed over the next few weeks by the overall reduction in traffic.
+According to the chart above, that reversal lasted until it was again reversed after June 7-11, after which the fatalities in 2020 increased considerably.